TobiasTheDanish/4sem-ts-assignments/week06/README.md

 ## Overview

-- Your name
+- Tobias Horne Christiansen
-- which assignment are included
+- React hooks assignment
-- which one are completed and which one are not

-## Friday presentation
-- add the friday presentation into the weekly folder
+- A simple counter app with the use of the 'useReducer' hook, combined with a custom 'useAuth' hook, to allow for loggin in and out.
+- Example users can be found [here](./react-hooks/src/AuthHook.ts).